jmptrader/cash/README.md

     var foo string
     // Since you can store anything in the
     // cache, when you retrieve the value
-    // you must use type assertion
+    // you must use type assertion.
     //
     // Also, each time a value is fetched
     // the expiration time will be updated